devilyouwei/Vimmer/README.md

 ```

 2. Copy '.vimrc' to user directory, Linux is '/home/username/.vimrc' or '~'.
 Windows is '\_vimrc' and copy to 'c:\\users\\username_vimrc'
-3. Copy .eslintrc.json to user directory if you need eslint to check your front-end code.
+3. Copy '.eslintrc.json' and '.prettierrc.json' to user directory if you need eslint to check your front-end code and use prettier to format your code.
 4. Install node js, refer to node offcial website. [https://nodejs.org](https://nodejs.org)
 5. Install the fonts in '/fonts', Windows move the fonts to 'C:\windows\Fonts\', Linux just double click the font.
 6. Install vundle or vim-plug, first you need to cd to user directory and then execute the following cmd.